Too many people put too many wrong items in recycle bins. Recycling problems create expensive headaches.

 The seeds of recycling wrong started years before recycling started at all.

 In my childhood, for example, we separated wet garbage from dry trash.
 My mother wrapped the day’s garbage in a newspaper, and I carried it out and put it in the very stinky can.
-My parents payed two separate companies to carry the two kinds of trash away.
+My parents paid two separate companies to carry the two kinds of trash away.

 In fact, our trash didn’t include paper, except the papers Mom used to wrap the garbage.
 I burned it in our backyard incinerator.
 It also didn’t include beverage containers.
 Milk and sodas came in glass bottles.
 Stores charged a deposit, so we returned the bottles to get our money back.